How to Choose Pottery Glaze – A Beginner Glaze Guide

 Conclusion

-Choosing a pottery glaze comes down to understanding the appropriate times where you would use them.
-Outside of personal preference, each glaze has a point in time where it makes the most sense to apply it.
-You also have times where you can’t use a certain type of glaze because it doesn’t fit your ceramic piece.
-For example, it doesn’t make much sense to use low-fire glaze on porcelain because of how this clay requires mid-fire to high-fire glaze.
-You need to understand where each glaze applies, and we hope that we have highlighted the uses so that you can learn when to choose the glaze.
+Choosing a pottery glaze comes down to understanding when to use it.
+Beyond personal preference, each glaze has a point in time when it makes the most sense to apply it.
+You also have times when you can’t use a certain type of glaze because it doesn’t fit your ceramic piece.
+For example, it doesn’t make much sense to use a low-fire glaze on porcelain because this clay requires mid-fire to high-fire glaze.
+You need to understand where each glaze applies, and we hope we have highlighted its uses so you can learn when to choose it.